toddzebert/SAOut-Of-This-World/firmware/readme.md

 ## Thanks.
 Special thanks to cnlohr for the [ch32v003fun](https://github.com/cnlohr/ch32v003fun) project, and all the helpful people on his Discord server.
-And to "true" at the Hackaday Supercon 2024.
+And to [true] at the Hackaday Supercon 2024.